OCHA-DAP/ocha-anticipy/docs/source/datasources/chirps.rst

 data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.
 More information are available `here <https://www.nature.com/articles/sdata201566>`_.

-Through the AA toolbox, it is possible to have access to daily and monthly data.
+Through OCHA AnticiPy, it is possible to have access to daily and monthly data.

 The data is downloaded from `IRI's maproom
 <http://iridl.ldeo.columbia.edu/SOURCES/.UCSB/.CHIRPS/.v2p0>`_ as the platform allows